Why Your Coffee Maker is Producing a Metallic or Chemical Taste?

 The taste of your coffee can be severely impacted by residue and oil buildup in your coffee making apparatus.
 Coffee bean oils may build up over time in the brew basket, filter, and even the carafe.
 The flavor can also be harmed by germs that may be present in coffee dregs.
 Create a cleaning schedule for your coffee equipment to avoid this.
 Wash and scrape the brew basket, filter, and carafe frequently with mild soap, or use specific cleaning supplies made for coffee.
 The flavor of your coffee will remain true if the brewing environment is kept clean.

-Low-grade Water
+Low-grade water

 Your coffee’s flavor is greatly influenced by the quality of the water.
 Your brew may pick up unpleasant flavors if your tap water has a lot of contaminants or chemicals.
 Consider brewing your coffee using filtered or purified water.
 Impurities can be removed to produce cleaner-tasting water by using a water filtration system or a pour-over kettle with built-in filtration.
 You can also use bottled or distilled water as an alternative.
 You can create a cup of coffee that tastes better by starting with good water.